AGREEMENT ON GOVERNMENT PROCUREMENT

 National implementing legislation

-Under the GPA, Parties are also required to notify any changes to its laws and regulations relevant to the GPA and in the administration of such laws and regulations (see Article XXII:5 of the Revised GPA and Article XXIV:5(b) of the GPA 1994).
-Annex A of Appendix 2 of the GPA Committee's Decision which contains the outcome of the renegotiation of the GPA (GPA/113) specifies in this regard:
+Under the GPA 2012, parties are required to notify any changes to its laws and regulations relevant to the GPA and in the administration of such laws and regulations (see Article XXII:5 of the GPA 2012).

 Notifications received to date regarding GPA Parties' national legislation are available below.